Track soil temps for optimal lawn care timing.Monitor soil temperatures and compare to historical averages for optimal lawn care timing.

 Get soil temperature specific to your ZIP code or city

 Soil temperature directly affects seed germination, root growth, and nutrient uptake.
-For example, cool-season grass seeds germinate best when soil temperatures are between 50-65°F, while warm-season grasses need 65-75°F. Pre-emergent herbicides also work best when applied before soil reaches specific temperatures (typically 55°F for crabgrass prevention).
+Cool-season grass seeds germinate best at 50-65°F, while warm-season grasses need 65-75°F. Pre-emergent herbicides work best before soil reaches 55°F.

-This tool displays soil temperature at approximately 2 inches (6cm) depth, which is the standard depth for lawn care decisions.
-This is where grass seed germinates and where most root activity occurs.
-Surface temperatures can vary dramatically with sun exposure, while 2-inch depth provides a more stable and relevant measurement.
+This tool displays soil temperature at approximately 2 inches (6cm) depth, the standard depth for lawn care decisions where grass seed germinates and most root activity occurs.

-For crabgrass prevention, apply pre-emergent when soil temperatures consistently reach 50°F but before they hit 55°F. Crabgrass germinates around 55°F, and pre-emergent needs to be in place before germination starts.
-Use this tool to track when your area approaches these thresholds.
-Most areas have a 2-3 week window for optimal application.
+Apply pre-emergent when soil temperatures consistently reach 50°F but before they hit 55°F. Crabgrass germinates around 55°F, so pre-emergent needs to be in place before that.
+Most areas have a 2-3 week window.